The Moseley family of Caldmore Road

 May 27, 2014 § Leave a comment

-The sampler completed by Emma Chambers in the picture above in November 1828 when she was aged eight.
+The sampler was completed by Emma Green (neé Chambers) in November 1828 when she was aged eight.
 She was born on 12th March 1820 at 42 Beacon Street, Lichfield to William and Sarah Chambers, a family that were quite affluent and well educated.
 Both her parents could read and write, I have Sarah’s book, the London Art of Cookery from around 1810 that includes notes written by her.
 Two of her brothers, John (1812-1862) and William ((1815-1894) were churchwardens at St. Chads Church, Lichfield.

 Emma had an interesting life as she was married three times.
 Her first marriage was to Thomas Emery of Footherley, a coachman and later victualler.
 They married on the 8th January 1852 and had four children Eliza Ann (1853-1927), Emma (my great grandma, 1855-1926), Thomas (1856-1923) and Sarah Ann (1858-unknown).
 At the time of Sarah Ann’s birth they were living at the Fox Inn, Stafford Street, Walsall with Thomas listed as licensee.
 His tenancy was brief however as on the 11th October 1859 he died aged just 38.
 His body was brought back from Walsall for burial in St. Michaels Church, Lichfield.
 Whilst looking for the gravestone of Thomas I found that of his parents, Charles (1777-1854) and his mother Hannah (1791-1865) but not the one for Thomas.